Seanjohnferesi/SEAFER25532_FTO2506_GroupB_Seanjohnferesi_JSL03/README.md

 ## 2. JavaScript Task Entry System

-A JavaScript-based system that allows users to input two tasks with full details while ensuring data validation and consistency.
+A JavaScript-based system that allows users to input three tasks with full details while ensuring data validation and consistency.

 ### Features
 - Prompt users to enter **title**, **description**, and **status** for two tasks